 Can I have my METER TEMPORARILY DISCONNECTED while I am on vacation or gone for a period of time?

 Yes.
-Please note, however, that if the meter is inactive for less than 12 months, monthly charges will be back-billed and an inspection by the county required upon reconnect.
+Please note, however, that if the meter is inactive for less than 12 months, monthly charges will be back-billed and a reconnect fee of $40 will be charged.
 Monthly fees are back-billed to cover GLE’s cost of maintaining lines and equipment for a location whether or not it is in use.
-For further information on the monthly charge, visit gtlakes.com/monthlycharge.)
+(For further information on the monthly charge, visit gtlakes.com/monthlycharge.)
 If a meter is inactive for more than 12 months, an inspection by the county is required upon reconnect and the $40 reconnect fee will be charged.

 How does GLE notify members of HERBICIDE APPLICATION being planned?